-Though I focus primarily on more advanced fitness writing, beginning fitness has become an issue in the past ten years as pre-teens and teenagers that want to sign up for military or law enforcement first have to overcome a huge weight problem.
-The good news is there are programs on the Military.com eBook Fitness Store that can help you if you are a beginner.
+Though I focus primarily on more advanced fitness writing, beginning fitness has become an issue in the past 10 years as pre-teens and teenagers who want to sign up for military or law enforcement first have to overcome a huge weight problem.
+The good news is that there are programs on the Military.com eBook Fitness Store that can help you if you are a beginner.
 Also in the article archives, you will find many articles on starting a program that fits your requirements and health goals.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at email@example.com.
+Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.

 Want to Learn More About Military Life?